torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 The essence of the process (aka 'TL;DR')
 ========================================

-*[If you are new to building or bisecting Linux, ignore this section and head over to the* ':ref:`step-by-step guide <introguide_bissbs>`' *below.
+*[If you are new to building or bisecting GNU/Linux, ignore this section and head over to the* ':ref:`step-by-step guide <introguide_bissbs>`' *below.
 It utilizes the same commands as this section while describing them in brief fashion.
 The steps are nevertheless easy to follow and together with accompanying entries